rogerpinyol/sims-sprint1-equip4/docs/testing.md

 # Unit and Integration Testing in SIMS SaaS

-This document explains how to run and extend unit/integration tests for the PHP backend, using the Tenant model as a working example.
+This document explains how to run and extend unit/integration tests for the PHP backend.
+It now includes examples for the User domain (models + services) in addition to the Tenant examples.

 ## Test Environment Setup